-Suffolk’s Chief Constable and the Police and Crime Commissioner are committed to ensuring their staff continue to be visible to the public and keep all those living, working, visiting and investing in Suffolk safe.
-Suffolk Constabulary is looking for Police Community Support Officers (PCSOs) to join in early September 2019.
-These vacancies are for both PCSO Link Officer and PCSO Schools Liaison roles, undertaking key initiatives in engaging with local communities to deliver preventative actions.
-All the posts are full time, except where indicated and applications are welcomed from those looking to job share.
+Suffolk’s Chief Constable and the Police and Crime Commissioner continue to be committed to ensuring their staff are visible to the public and keep all those living, working, visiting and investing in Suffolk safe.
+Suffolk Constabulary is looking for Police Community Support Officers (PCSOs) to join over the coming months.

 PCSOs contribute to a problem solving approach to tackling issues in neighbourhoods, by focusing on reducing crime and disorder in public places and helping to manage demand on policing services, as well as being accessible to communities and working with partner agencies.
 PCSOs carry out visible patrols, helping to reassure the public and building relationships with local communities.

 You must be able to work confidently with people from all backgrounds, be a good communicator, be able to make difficult decisions under pressure and remain calm in confrontational situations.

 You must be physically fit and in order to undertake the training be able to perform extended foot/cycle patrol duties, often on your own and in all weather.
 You must also hold a current full driving licence at the time of application.

 PCSOs work on a shift system, working between 08:00 and 18:00 hours, across Monday to Sunday.
 Appropriate allowances are paid for working outside core hours.
 Payment of these working allowances will commence once the initial training period has been completed and the relevant shift pattern is adopted for the role.